SreenishSharma83/ArcPay-Online-Payment-System-and-Wallet/version1/README.md

 # ArcPay-Online-Payment-System-and-Wallet

-The BreadcrumbsArcPay-Online-Payment-System-and-Wallet Application is a full-stack web application built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) that allows users send money, request money, add balance, accept payment, accept payment requets.
+The ArcPay-Online-Payment-System-and-Wallet Application is a full-stack web application built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) that allows users send money, request money, add balance, accept payment, accept payment requets.
 It provides a user-friendly interface for organizing transactions and gaining insights into spending habits.

 ## Technologies Used